-Taking photographs using a long exposure (slow shutter speed) may be borne out of necessity in low light situations such as at dawn or dusk.
-On a very heavily overcast day, or once the sun has gone down, long exposure photography can help you to keep shooting.
+Long exposure photography may be borne out of necessity in low light situations such as at dawn or dusk.
+On a very heavily overcast day, or once the sun has gone down, long exposures can help you to keep shooting.

-When taking photographs in bright light, an exposure time of around 1/60th to 1/1000th second would be typical, but this is directly correlated to the amount of available light as well as the aperture and ISO settings that you chose to use.
+When taking photographs in bright light, an exposure time of around 1/60th to 1/1000th second would be typical, but this is directly correlated to the amount of available light as well as the aperture and ISO settings that you chose to use (see the exposure triangle).

 Eliminating camera shake